 - Know when to fold them.
 I’m not suggesting that you spend your weekend doing laundry.
 Instead, host a Texas Hold’em tournament.
 You can play with chips instead of cash and the winner gets that fanny pack you got for Christmas last year and is still in your closet.
 The comradery is awesome.

 - Get back to nature.
 Go glamping.
 Yes, it’s a thing.
 Like camping, but just a notch below the Holiday Inn Express.
 Or maybe glamping is better.
 Glamping is short for glamorous camping.
 You normally find glamping sites in picturesque, wooded spaces and instead of using your own tent, you have a nice tent, a treehouse, RV or cabin.
 The accommodations can be quiet creative.
-Get your glamp on here.
+Get your glamp on here and if you’re a newby, you might want to check out this beginner’s guide.

 - Be a homebody.
 We get it.
 You worked hard all week and you’re looking forward to a quiet weekend around the house.
 Throw some steaks on the grill, do a little yardwork or binge on the Game of Thrones.
 Do all of that and toss in a game night with the family.
 You’ll be surprised at how much your older kids will still enjoy sitting around the table playing games.
 We have always enjoyed Monopoly, Life, Scrabble and a new game most recently called Codenames.
 Check out some popular games for ideas.
 The most important thing-be present.
 Enjoy the time with your family.